hjr3/hjr3.github.io/talks.md

 # {{ page.title }}

+## Edge transformations: a primer on Fastly's image optimization

+**Abstract:** _Today, a staggering 64% of all web traffic (62% on mobile) is image content.
+It therefore comes as no surprise that image optimization is the number one feature request by Fastly customers.
+The reason for this is very simple – Image optimization and delivery come with many pain points.
+It can be tediously repetitive, error-prone and, due to the many moving parts of a typical image pipeline, be expensive to self-host, support and scale._

+_In this workshop we will introduce you to the many advantages of image optimization, discuss use cases, and even show you a few advanced options._

+**Link to slides:** TBD
+**Link to video:** TBD

+**Presented at:**

+   * Fastly Altitude NYC - March, 2017

 ## Creating Better Function Interfaces in Rust

 **Abstract:** _Rust has a powerful type system, but do you know how to create good interfaces with those types?
 Rust's ownership model can make it challenging to translate how a program works in your mental model to syntax that satisfies the Rust compiler.
 We do not need to contort our interfaces in order to satisfy the compiler.
 I will introduce some strategies for working with the DST/slice pattern using the `Into` trait and `Cow` enum.
 I will also show how lifetimes can be leveraged to create safer interfaces for resource access._